CMLL Super Viernes (November 2012): Event

 The opening match saw the first time teaming of third generation wrestler Soberano Jr. (son of CMLL wrestler Euforia and grandson of wrestler El Soberano) teamed up with second or third generation wrestler Stigma (his exact family relationship to CMLL booking team member Juan Manuel Mar and CMLL wrestler Skándalo has not been revealed, just that there is one.)
 The two tecnicos (wrestlers who portray the "good guys") take on the brother duo of Los Hombres del Camoflaje ("Men in Camouflage"; Artillero and Super Comando) in the opening match of the show.
 The much more experienced brothers defeated Stigma and Sobreano, Jr. in three falls.
 The victory came as a result of Super Comando forcing Stigma to submit to his unique "Comando Clutch" submission hold, followed by Los Hombres applying their Artilleria Pesada double team finishing move, In the second match Ángel Azteca, Jr., Pegasso and Starman teamed up to take on the team of Hijo del Signo, Hooligan and Virus.
 At the previous week's Super Viernes Virus and Hooligan failed to get along, going so far as to see Virus and Cancerbero attack Hooligan after the match, tearing his mask apart.
 The distention continued in this match, as the tecnico team won both the first and the second fall straight out.
 Following the match Hooligan attacked Virus, including throwing Virus hard against the steel guardrail, ending the attack by tearing Virus' Los Cancerberos del Infierno tights apart.
-In the third fall high flying tecnicosÁngel de Oro, El Hijo del Fantasma and Rey Cometa took on the rudo (Bad guy) team of La Fievre Amarilla ("The Yellow Fever") team of Japanese wrestlersOkumura and Namajague, teaming up with Mexican Misterioso, Jr. Ángel de Oro won the first fall for his team when he forced Okumura to submit after applying a La Mecedora (Modified Campana) hold.
+In the third fall high flying tecnicosÁngel de Oro, El Hijo del Fantasma and Rey Cometa took on the rudo (Bad guy) team of La Fievre Amarilla ("The Yellow Fever") team of Japanese wrestlers Okumura and Namajague, teaming up with Mexican Misterioso, Jr. Ángel de Oro won the first fall for his team when he forced Okumura to submit after applying a La Mecedora (Modified Campana) hold.
 The rudo team came back and won the second fall, pushing the match to its full three falls.
 During the third fall the tecnico team showed off their high flying skills, successfully performing several dives out of the ring to their opponents on the floor.
 The third fall ended in a disqualification for La Fievre Amarilla and Misterioso, Jr. when Namajague landed a foul kick on Rey Cometa, which the referee caught and disqualified him for.